 PS4.
 Waves and their Applications in Technologies for Information Transfer

 4-PS4-1.
-Develop a model of a simple wave to communicate that waves (a) are regular patterns of motion along which energy travels, and (b) can differ in amplitude and wavelength.
+Develop a model of a simple mechanical wave (including sound) to communicate that waves (a) are regular patterns of motion along which energy travels, and (b) can cause objects to move.

-Clarification Statements:
+Clarification Statement:

-Examples of models could include diagrams, analogies, and physical models using wire to illustrate wavelength and amplitude of waves.
+Examples of models could include diagrams, analogies, and physical models.

-Focus is on mechanical waves (including sound).

 State Assessment Boundary:

-Interference effects, electromagnetic waves, non-periodic waves, or quantitative models of amplitude and wavelength are not expected in state assessment.
+Interference effects, electromagnetic waves, or non-periodic waves are not expected in state assessment.

 4-PS4-2.
 Develop a model to describe that light must reflect off an object and enter the eye for the object to be seen.